 1. Londolozi Private Granite Suites, Kruger

 Londolozi Private Granite Suites deliver complete luxury and exclusivity in the Sabi Sands, one of Kruger’s finest private concessions.
-Just three separately suites overlook the granite rocks of Sabi River.
+Just three separate suites overlook the granite rocks of the Sabi River.
 These beautiful views are reflected in a contemporary assemblage of stone walls, polished concrete and a bold colour scheme of charcoal, silver and elephant-grey.